 The MS and PhD programs are designed to integrate students with very different backgrounds and provide them with the course work and research experience that will take advantage of their unique backgrounds and, where appropriate, fill in gaps in their backgrounds to help them grow into a more broadly informed student.

-Recognizing the breadth of disciplines that contribute to bioengineering projects, the MS program allows students to choose one of three concentrations (biomedical devices and bioimaging; cell and tissue engineering; and biomechanics) to develop deep expertise in an area of particular interest and encourages individual research through a one-semester master’s project or two-semester master’s thesis.
+Recognizing the breadth of disciplines that contribute to bioengineering projects, the MS program allows students to choose one of three concentrations to develop deep expertise in an area of particular interest and encourages individual research through a one-semester master’s project or two-semester master’s thesis in one of the following research areas.

 The MS and PhD degree programs are only offered as full-time programs.
 Candidates pursuing an MS or PhD are able to select thesis topics from a diverse range of faculty research.
 New graduate students may learn about ongoing research topics from individual faculty members, faculty websites, and bioengineering seminars.